 In the outdoors, I’m not afraid of snakes or bears and definitely not insects.
 But I’ll admit it: ticks absolutely freak me out.
 I especially hate removing ticks.
 I’m always afraid that I’ll accidentally squish the tick with tweezers, causing blood to squirt everywhere.
-To make my life easier, I figure it’s time to upgrade to a tick removal tool.
+To make my life easier, I upgraded to a tick removal tool.

 How NOT to Remove a Tick

 Before we get to the best tick removal tools, let’s talk about how not to remove a tick.
 Every tick season, I see a lot of videos circulating around which show new “better” ways to remove a tick.

 For example, there was that viral video of a woman applying peppermint oil to a latched-on tick.
 In a matter of seconds, the annoyed tick crawls out of her skin.